conchaasensio/wefox-react-app/README.md

-# 💜 🦊 wefox front challenge
+# 💜 🦊 wefox around the world

 This project is a web app builded in **React** which must runs locally the given API using docker-compose and list, show, create, update and remove the resource comming from the Dockerized API.